WenjieDu/PyPOTS/README.md

   and you can get the QR code from the official account after following it;

 If you have any suggestions or want to contribute ideas or share time-series related papers, join us and tell.
 PyPOTS community is open, transparent, and surely friendly.
-Let's work together to build and improve PyPOTS 💪!
+Let's work together to build and improve PyPOTS!

 [^1]: Du, W., Cote, D., & Liu, Y. (2023).
 [SAITS: Self-Attention-based Imputation for Time Series](https://doi.org/10.1016/j.eswa.2023.119619). *Expert systems with applications*.